-You’ve done all the preparation to determine the career path that seems like the best fit for you and your work personality type (if you haven’t done that yet- read this post Don’t Be A Sad Education Statistic).
-Now you think you know exactly which career path you want to pursue.
+You’ve done all the preparation to determine the career path that seems like the best fit for you and your work personality type.
+Now you think you are closer to knowing which career path you want to pursue.
 There’s one more step you need to take and it could change the course of your career.

 Many people “think” they know what it’s like to do a certain job on a day to day basis, but often they are imagining something that is much different than the workday reality.
 The only way to know what a job is truly like, if you don’t know someone well who does it, is to “shadow” someone (or preferably a few different people) who are in that position for a day (or two).
 In some cases, this is possible and that experience is absolutely invaluable.
 But in many other situations, it isn’t possible to get such an opportunity.
 Sometimes we don’t know anyone to ask; sometimes companies are working with proprietary information; sometimes, in healthcare fields, HIPAA won’t allow it.
 There are many obstacles that could prevent the possibility to shadow someone in your chosen career.
 But there is another way to get the insight you need.